flutter/website/cookbook/persistance/key-value.md

 ## Saving data

-To persist key-value data, we can use `SharedPreferences` class.
+To persist key-value data, we can use the `SharedPreferences` class.
-For saving data we call `set` method.
+For saving data we call the `set` method.
 Note that data is persisted asynchronously.
-If we want to get notified when data is saved use `commit()` function.
+If we want to get notified when data is saved use the `commit()` function.

 ```dart
 // obtain shared preferences